 How To Get From Sicily To Sardinia

 Are you looking for information on how to get from Sicily to Sardinia?
 You are in the right place!
-I have traveled between the two islands a bunch of times, and know all the hacks.
+I have traveled between the two islands a bunch of times, and as a local I know all the hacks.

 Sicily is an amazing land, full of art, culture and breathtaking natural landscapes.
 Cities such as Palermo, Siracusa and Catania are real gems to be discovered, while on the coast you can also find beautiful beaches.